-IN VIEW OF THE MASS OF POWER THE CONSTITUTION PLACES IN THE NATIONAL LEGISLATURE, WHY IS IT THE CONGRESS TODAY THAT IS SOMETIMES REFERRED TO AS THE "BROKEN BRANCH" OF GOVERNMENT?
+IN VIEW OF THE MASS OF POWER THE CONSTITUTION PLACES IN THE NATIONAL LEGISLATURE, WHY IS IT THAT Congress Today is sometimes REFERRED TO AS THE "BROKEN BRANCH" OF GOVERNMENT?

-The Answer is -- in large part -- that Congress has (through its own actions) transferred awesome magnitudes of power to the Executive.
+The answer is -- in large part -- that Congress has (through its own actions) transferred awesome magnitudes of power to the "Executive.
 Congress, in other words, has been done in by its own hand.

-The end of American participation in the Vietnam War, the extensive use of impoundment by the incumbent President, the aggressive use of the veto power and the broad claims of executive privilege, -- all have worked to arouse members of congress to rediscover powers the Constitution gave them long ago.
+The end of American participation in the Vietnam War, the extensive use of impoundment by the incumbent President, the aggressive use of the veto power and the broad claims of executive privilege -- All have worked to arouse members of congress to rediscover powers the Constitution gave them long ago.
 This is good.
 This is a healthy sign for our democracy, especially in an environment of depleted presidential leadership and eroded public confidence.

 BUT CONGRESS, IN ASSERTING ITS POWERS, MUST EXERCISE SELF-DISCIPLINE.
-IT MUST ADDRESS REALISTICALLY THE URGENT PROBLEMS AT HAND -- THOSE EFFECTING AND CONCERNING MOST DIRECTLY OUR PEOPLE.
+IT MUST ADDRESS REALISTICALLY THE URGENT PROBLEMS AT HAND -- THOSE AFFECTING AND CONCERNING MOST DIRECTLY OUR PEOPLE.

-To delay or duck the difficult decisions the NATION'S ECONOMIC, POLITICAL AND INTERNATIONAL SITUATIONS REQUIRE AT THIS TIME COULD BE FATAL TO THE CONGRESS AND FURTHER ERODE PUBLIC CONFIDENCE IN GOVERNMENTAL PROCESSES.
+To delay or duck the difficult decisions the Nation's ECONOMIC, POLITICAL AND INTERNATIONAL SITUATIONS REQUIRE AT THIS TIME COULD BE FATAL TO CONGRESS AND FURTHER ERODE PUBLIC CONFIDENCE IN GOVERNMENTAL PROCESSES.

-NONE IS MORE IMPORTANT THAN THE QUESTION OF POSSIBLE IMPEACHMENT.
-CONSIDERATION MUST BE RESPONSIVE, OBJECTIVE AND SWIFT; THE PUBLIC WILL NOT TOLERATE ANY UNREASONABLE DELAY.
+OF COURSE, THE IMPEACHMENT INVESTIGATION IS IMPORTANT, IT MUST BE RESPONSIBLE, OBJECTIVE AND SWIFT; THE PUBLIC WILL NOT TOLERATE ANY UNREASONABLE DELAY.